egonzale/pebbles/group_owner_doc/index.rst

 **group owner**
     is an individual who has the rights to create groups. each group must have an owner.
 In academic projects the group owner is typically the professor or the principal investigator.
+A group owner has accountability for the resources that a group uses.
 Group owners can also do everything a **group manager** does.

 **group manager**